aardappel/lobster/lobster/docs/source/philosophy.md

 -   Generally more standard sub-systems.
-Related to sound, threading, networking, physics etc etc. I want to be careful however to not expand the amount of library dependencies unless I absolutely have to, since that makes building and integrating so much more painful, and gives a lot of people bloat they don't need.
+Related to sound, threading, networking, physics etc etc. I want to be careful however to not expand the number of library dependencies unless I absolutely have to, since that makes building and integrating so much more painful, and gives a lot of people bloat they don't need.
 I am hoping that I can make a nice set of functionality with minimal code that can serve most people for small to